 Sue J Barry

 So the conversation turned towards the beauty of the language.
-We both thought that well written composition can be seen as an art object and can evoke feelings as such.
+We both thought that a well-written composition can be seen as an art object and can evoke feelings as such.
 We gave the examples from English classics and I brought the examples of Polish bards, whom I read in my high school times.
-After re-reading them recently I was amazed how much beauty I discover in them now, having lived few years longer and reading few more books.
+After re-reading them recently, I was amazed how much beauty I discovered in them now, having lived a few years longer and reading a few more books.
 Then I told her about ordering my newest book from Amazon.
 It’s “Yahoo Style guide: Writing for a Digital Audience.”
-The book is about publishing on web, getting quickly to the matter, keeping the writing simple and getting to the next point before short time of reader’s attention span expires.
+The book is about publishing on the web, getting quickly to the matter, keeping the writing simple and getting to the next point before the short time of reader’s attention span expires.
 Short, simple and front loaded.
 The science of the page reading was helped by computerized scans of our eyes, where attention focuses on the left upper corner of the page.
-Then you go the the next page.
+Then you go to the next page.
 Bulleted lists are crucial and often make the essence of the work.
 You must identify your audience and write for them.
-Computer does spell check and and gives you word options.
+The computer does spell check and gives you word options.
 Also does proofing.
 Then you can do it again – spelling and grammar check, assess Flesch Reading Ease score and Flesch – Kincaid Grade Level score and then check readability statistics….
 The next thing will be to program the computer and the robot does all the writing for you!
 I suppose you can describe your feelings in 140 characters.
 Just their quality and the intensity will be limited.
-You can also design “David” on the computer and have machine do 3-D printing.
+You can also design “David” on the computer and have a machine do 3-D printing.

 Then I go back to epics of great masters.
-For me the measure of any piece of art is the ability to go back over and over, and each time discover something new and enjoy it even more.
-And when you look at it a few years later you will always find another beauty.
+For me, the measure of any piece of art is the ability to go back over and over, and each time discover something new and enjoy it even more.
+And when you look at it a few years later, you will always find another beauty.
 Because your education is a sum of the knowledge and experience, those pieces of puzzle you acquire throughout your entire life.
-Suddenly a funny thing happens.
-After the years the pieces of puzzle start magically fall in place and fit together.
-Satora!
-All of a sudden one tends to see entire problem much better from way above than from the ground level.
+Suddenly, a funny thing happens.
+After the years, the pieces of the puzzle start to magically fall in place and fit together.
+Satori!
+All of a sudden, one tends to see the entire problem much better from way above than from the ground level.